bcumming/rpm-spack-repo/README.md

 ## Direct From RPM

-In step 1 we followed manually repackaged the contents of the RPMs as tar balls.
+In step 1 we manually repackaged the contents of the RPMs as tar balls.

 We then investigated using the RPM directly for the `cray-pmi` package.